antons81/instagramcollage/README.md

 Test Assignment

-This is my test asigment for Junior iOS Developer Position
+This is my test assignment for Junior iOS Developer Position